 The secret to this involves a little light planning at the start of each day.
 Instead of just doing whatever’s in front of your face, it’s time to Design Your Day.

 I created this printable day planner to help busy mothers stay focused, stop wasting time and be more mindful as you move about your day.
 No more going off-piste!

 1. Give gratitude.

-There’s a small box here to jot a short note about whatever you’re feeling particularly grateful for today.
-A daily practice of feeling gratitude for what you already have, brings more good stuff into your life.
+Jot a short note about whatever you’re feeling particularly grateful for today.
+A daily practice of feeling gratitude for what you already have brings more good stuff into your life.
 Really!

 2. Choose your feelings.